 Oven-Roasted Root Vegetables5

-Preparation Time: 15 minutes Cooking Time: 1 hour
+Prep Time: 15 minutes Cook Time: 1 minutes

 - 1 large butternut squash, (1 ½ to 2 pounds) halved, seeded and peeled